PaulThompson/dnit/test-review.md

 The main opportunities for test suite improvement are:

-1. **Reduce mock redundancy** by using `execBasic` where appropriate (~200 lines of code reduction)
+1. **Eliminate mock redundancy** by using `execBasic` where appropriate (~280 lines of code reduction)
+   - ~80 lines from removing redundant mock loggers
+   - ~200 lines from replacing inappropriate mock contexts with execBasic
 2. **Improve test realism** by using proper context initialization instead of minimal mocks
-3. **Simplify test maintenance** with centralized utilities for legitimate mock needs
+3. **Simplify test maintenance** - no mock factories needed for most tests
 4. **Better test coverage** through real setup behavior testing

-The current test suite works well but has architectural issues where mocks are used inappropriately for integration-style testing, creating maintenance overhead and reducing test authenticity.
+The current test suite works well but has significant architectural issues:
+- **Mock loggers are completely unnecessary** - execBasic provides silent loggers by default
+- **Mock contexts are overused** for integration-style tests that need real setup
+- **280+ lines of redundant code** that adds maintenance overhead without benefit